YaremenkoTaras/NebulaMind/docs/ARBITRAGE_QUICKSTART.md

 **Step 3: Execute a Chain** (optional)
 - Click "Execute" on highest profit chain
+- **Check minimum required amount** (shown in dialog)
-- Enter amount: 100
+- Enter amount: 100 (or the minimum required)
 - Check "I understand the risks"
 - Click "Execute"
-- Should see success with actual profit
+- Should see:
+  - ✅ Execution Complete status
+  - Initial and Final amounts
+  - Actual Profit (in USDT and %)
+  - Step-by-step execution details with quantities and status (FILLED)

 ---